Miigon/blog/_posts/golang/2020-12-25-functions.md

 }
 ```

-Noted that in Go, type lies after variable/function name, which is different from all the
+Noted that in Go, type comes after variable/function name, which is different from all the
 other "C-like" languages, eg. C, C++, C#, Java.

 ## Unique syntaxes and syntax sugars